László Bíró: Invention of the ballpoint pen

-In 1945, Marcel Bich bought the patent from Bíró for the pen, which soon became the main product of his BIC company.
-Bic has sold more than 100 billion ballpoint pens worldwide.
-In November of that same year, promoter Milton Reynolds introduced a gravity-fed pen to the U.S. market, to try to get around Biro's patent, which was based on capillary action, where fresh ink is drawn out of the reservoir of the pen as ink is deposited on the paper.
+In 1945, Marcel Bich bought the patent for the pen from Bíró.
+The resulting designs, including the Bic Cristal, became the main products of his company Société Bic S.A., which has since sold more than 100 billion ballpoint pens worldwide.
+In November of that same year, promoter Milton Reynolds introduced a gravity-fed pen to the US market, to try to get around Biro's patent, which was based on capillary action, where fresh ink is drawn out of the reservoir of the pen as ink is deposited on the paper.
 Because the Reynolds workaround depended on a gravity feed, it did not infringe, but required thinner ink and a larger barrel.
-The Reynolds Pen was successful for a few years until its reputation for leaking and competition from established pen manufacturers overtook it.

-Death and legacy
+Personal life and death

+In 1931, Bíró married to Erzsébet Schick in Terézváros.
+In 1938, Bíró and his wife converted to Lutheranism.

-László Bíró died in Buenos Aires, Argentina, in 1985.
+László Bíró died in Buenos Aires, Argentina, on October 24, 1985.

-Argentina's Inventors' Day is celebrated on Bíró's birthday, 29 September.
+Legacy

 A ballpoint pen is widely referred to as a "biro" in many countries, including the UK, Ireland, Australia and Italy.
 Although the word is a registered trademark, in some countries it has become genericised.

+Argentina's Inventors' Day is celebrated on Bíró's birthday, 29 September.
 On 29 September 2016, the 117th anniversary of his birth, Google commemorated Bíró with a Google Doodle for "his relentless, forward-thinking spirit".